kirtan2605/UTwente-191158510-Programming_in_Engineering/C++ Project/Project Code/readme.md

 <br/>

 ## Sources
-* Initializing a vector of objects : (https://stackoverflow.com/questions/7558280/initializing-an-array-of-objects)
+* Initializing a vector of objects <br/> (https://stackoverflow.com/questions/7558280/initializing-an-array-of-objects)

-*  The Project Topic was inspired by the LU Decomposition carried out in a previous code which I had written for Cubic_Spline Interpolation in C Language. (https://github.com/kirtan2605/IITM_EE1103)
+*  The Project Topic was inspired by the LU Decomposition carried out in a previous code which I had written for Cubic Spline Interpolation in C Language. <br/> (https://github.com/kirtan2605/IITM_EE1103)